mseminatore/TeslaJS/README.md

 thank and support them for their efforts.
 The current REST API documentation can be found at:

     http://docs.timdorr.apiary.io/

+>Note that timdorr has announced plans to migrate the documentation to a new location.
+This reference will be updated
+>in the future once that migration is complete.

 # Warranty Disclaimer